 - Developers have no optimal deployment plans (aka “Works on my machine”), which could result in several missed deadlines.

 - No Continuous Deployment (abbr.
-CD) setup, which could result in time wasted doing the deployments by engineers.
+CD) setup, which could result in time wasted doing the deployments by software engineers.

 Once again, the Risks and Mitigations file could come to the rescue.
 If created, it could contain the following: